Granata-R/DOT-IOT-Log-Explorer/README.md

 - So far, the workflow has been tested on **Windows** only.

-- **Python (Jupyter)** is always needed to preprocess the recording files.
+- **Python (Jupyter) + SpikeInterface** is always needed to preprocess the recording files.
 Since the pipeline assumes to preprocess the recording files via **SpikeInterface (always needed)**, please use the [SpikeInterface guides](https://github.com/SpikeInterface/spikeinterface) to set up the environment.

 - **MATLAB** is required.
 Any version above **R2019** should work fine.
 Ensure that you have installed these add-ons: